 While the topic of mental health in the creative industry is more on the table than ever, what are we doing to incorporate positive mental health advocacy into our creative workspaces?
-We spoke to Ollie Olanipekun, Co-Founder of Superimpose Global about his thoughts on dealing with mental health in the creative industry, and advice for young creatives on how to look after your mental health at work.
+We spoke to Ollie Olanipekun, Founder of Futurimpose about his thoughts on dealing with mental health in the creative industry, and advice for young creatives on how to look after your mental health at work.

 What changes would you like to see industry-wide in how we approach and deal with mental health in the creative industry?